temtemgr/Python-Projects/CashRegisterGUI/README.md

-# A simple cash register
+# A simple cash register with GUI

 #### Need to install following: